sirlatrom/blog.sunekeller.dk/_posts/2018-08-21-declarative-docker-enterprise-part-2.md

                 1. Joining the new VM to the Swarm cluster, wait for it to be marked as healthy
                 1. Putting the VM in the right UCP collection (using node labels) so tasks can be scheduled on it
-                1. Performing additional tasks for UCP* or DTR** nodes {:.lower_roman_list}
+                1. Performing additional tasks for UCP* or DTR** nodes
+                1. When the *last* VM has been successfully upgraded to the same Docker Engine version, UCP and DTR are upgraded if the desired version is newer than what's currently installed:
+                    1. We take a backup of UCP using the `docker run ... docker/ucp backup` command, and copy the resulting archive to the GitLab runner for archival.
+                    1. UCP is upgraded by running `docker run ... docker/ucp upgrade` command, and the command runs synchronously until the upgrade completes.
+                    1. We take a backup of DTR's metadata (not its image data, which resides on an NFS share), which takes a considerable time, and copy the resulting archive to the GitLab runner for archival.
+Note that we have to run the output of the backup command through `gzip` for the resulting file size to be small enough that Ansible's expensive `fetch` action doesn't [consume all available memory](https://docs.ansible.com/ansible/latest/modules/fetch_module.html#notes) on our GitLab runner VM.
+                    1. The process is similar for DTR, `docker run ... docker/dtr upgrade`, which upgrades each component one at a time on each DTR replica.
+        {:.lower_roman_list}
     {:.lower_alpha_list}